turingschool-examples/life-list-api/README.md

 # Life List API

 This API can keep track of all the birds you've seen.
-Here are the available endpoints:
+This repo is meant to be paired with the [Life List](https://github.com/turingschool-examples/life-list-fe) frontend.

-## Setup Instructions
+## Set Up Instructions

 Clone down the repo and change into the repo's directory.